How I Handled Homesickness After Leaving India

 4. I Held on to Little Things Like They Were Gold

-I had an Indian rupee note folded up in my wallet — I never spent it.
+I had an Indian rupee note folded in my wallet.
+I never spent it.

-I also kept one of my school result sheets from India.
+I also kept one of my school report cards from India.
 Just seeing it reminded me of who I was before the move.

 Read Adjusting To A New School Abroad to see how I handled emotional challenges in a new environment.

-5. We Went to Indian Stores Just to Feel Normal Again
+5. We Went to Indian Stores to Handle Homesickness After Leaving India

 The first time we visited an Indian grocery store in the U.S., it felt like a hug.

-Even if we didn’t buy much, just walking down those aisles made the unfamiliar feel familiar again.
+Even if we didn’t buy much, just walking those aisles helped me handle homesickness after leaving India.

 6. I Observed More Than I Spoke